MSUSEL/Pique-Lite/docs/user-guide/input-schema/input-schema.md

     - The highest-level factors that directly compose the TQI (e.g., `"Confidentiality"`, `"Authentication"`)
 - **Product Factors (PF)**:
     - Factors one level below quality aspects
     - Product factors are represented by CWE (Common Weakness Enumeration) numbers.
 For example, `CWE-1211` represents `"Authentication Errors"`.
-Learn more about specific weaknesses by searching for the CWE ID on the [CWE website](https://cwe.mitre.org/)
+Learn more about specific weaknesses by searching for the CWE ID on the <a href="https://cwe.mitre.org/" target="_blank" rel="noopener noreferrer">CWE Website</a>

 ### Measures
 Measures are concrete, quantifiable concepts derived from diagnostics.
 They can be: